 How To Identify Parental Alienation Syndrome And Seek Help

-While some disruption is expected, if it feels like your former partner is turning your child against you, there may be a more significant problem.
+While some disruption is expected, if it feels like you’ve noticed your child’s other parent attempting to turn them against you, there may be a more significant problem.
 If your ex is using parental alienation strategies to manipulate your child into actively harming your bond, you may soon notice your relationship take a swift dip and have difficulty recovering as the distance between you grows.

-If your child’s attitude and treatment toward you have changed dramatically toward the negative since the split, consider speaking to a therapist to determine if you are both being manipulated.
+If your child’s attitude and treatment toward you have changed dramatically toward the negative since the split, consider speaking to mental health practitioners to determine if you are both being manipulated.
 Read on to learn about parental alienation syndrome (PAS), how to recognize it, and what you can do to seek help if your child is experiencing PAS.

-Parental alienation (PA) occurs when one parent intentionally uses strategies to create conflict or distance between the other parent and the child they share.
+Parental alienation (PA) occurs when one parent intentionally uses strategies to create parental conflict or distance between the other parent and the child they discuss.
 It generally refers to the alienating parent’s behavior.
-A child whose parent is engaging in alienating behaviors may establish negative emotions toward the targeted parent, and their relationship often deteriorates.
+A child whose parent is engaging in alienating behaviors may establish negative emotions toward the targeted parent, and their relationship often deteriorates as the child rejects them.
 This treatment may also be called brainwashing, programming, or deliberately sabotaging the parent-child relationship.
+Parental alienation may be considered a form of emotional abuse, and during legal child custody evaluations, custody evaluators often look for signs of brainwashing or alienation, which may indicate an abusive parent.

 Recent studies show that parental alienation can be a form of complex child abuse.
 PAS cannot occur when the targeted parent has abused, neglected, or exhibited any behavior to justify the child’s animosity.